bazel-contrib/rules_cuda/README.md

 This repository contains pure [Starlark](https://github.com/bazelbuild/starlark) implementation of CUDA rules.
 These rules provide some macros and rules that make it easier to build CUDA with Bazel.

+## Examples

+Checkout the examples to see if it fits your needs.

+See [examples](./examples) for basic usage.

+See [this examples repo](https://github.com/cloudhan/rules_cuda_examples) for extended real world projects.

 ## Reference documentation

 ### Workspace setup